-At September 30, 2013, our total cash and cash equivalents were \$8.2 million.
+At June 30, 2014, our total cash and cash equivalents were \$14.7 million.

-We have a term loan with SVB which at September 30, 2013 had a balance of \$2.5 million.
+We have a term loan with SVB which at June 30, 2014 had a balance of \$1.8 million.
 This term loan matures on May 1, 2015.
-We also maintain a revolving line of credit of up to \$1.0 million with SVB, under which no amounts are outstanding and the full borrowing capacity of \$1.0 million remains available.
-The line of credit is currently scheduled to expire on May 18, 2014.
-The terms and conditions of our term loan and line of credit are described in Note 4 of our condensed consolidated financial statements included in this report.
+We also previously maintained a revolving line of credit of up to \$1.0 million with SVB, under which no amounts were borrowed.
+The line of credit expired on May 18, 2014, and we did not renew the line of credit.
+The terms and conditions of our term loan and prior line of credit are described in Note 5 of our consolidated financial statements included in this report.

-We believe that our current cash balance, combined with our expected operating cash flows and the funds available to us under the line of credit with SVB, provide adequate liquidity for us to meet our working capital needs over the next twelve months.
+We believe that our cash balance as of June 30, 2014 will provide adequate liquidity for us to meet our working capital needs over the next twelve months.